Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Optimality Bounds for Different Uncertainty Sets

-\paragraph{General Uncertainty Sets:} After having shown specific bounds for some commonly used permutation invariant uncertainty sets, we now give a general bound which holds for all uncertainty sets that fulfill the assumptions of Problem (\ref{eq:problem_formulation}).
-We show that any uncertainty set can be dominated within an approximation factor of $\beta=2\sqrt{\numu}+1$, which improves the bound in \cite{BenTal2020} by a factor of $\frac{1}{2}$.
-As shown in \citet{BenTal2020} this approximation bounds is asymptotically tight, when using pure domination techniques.
+\textbf{General Uncertainty Sets:} After having shown specific bounds for some commonly used permutation invariant uncertainty sets, we now give a general bound that holds for all uncertainty sets that fulfill the assumptions of Problem (\ref{eq:problem_formulation}).
+We show that any uncertainty set can be dominated within an approximation factor of $\beta=2\sqrt{\numu}+1$, which improves the bound in Ben-Tal et al. \cite{BenTal2020} by a factor of $\frac{1}{2}$.
+As shown in Ben-Tal et al. \cite{BenTal2020} this approximation bounds is asymptotically tight, when using pure domination techniques.
 More precisely, for any polynomial number of vertices the budgeted uncertainty set with $k=\sqrt{\numu}$ cannot be dominated with some $\beta$ better than $O(\sqrt{\numu})$. \begin{proposition}[General Uncertainty] Consider any uncertainty set $\U\subseteq [0,1]^\numu$ that is convex, full-dimensional with $\unitvec_i\in\U$ for all $i\in\{1,\dots,\numu\}$ and down-monotone.
-Then, there always exists a dominating uncertainty set $\hat{\U}$ of the form in (\ref{eq:dominating_U}) that dominates $\U$ by at most a factor of $\beta = 2\sqrt{\numu}+1$. \end{proposition} As discussed in Section \ref{sec:problem_description}, the assumptions in Proposition \ref{pro:general} hold w.l.o.g..
-We prove the bound by giving a procedure to explicitly construct dominating sets $\hat{\U}$.
-For the details of the construction and an in depth proof, we refer to Appendix \ref{sec:proof_general}.
+Then, there always exists a dominating uncertainty set $\hat{\U}$ of the form in (\ref{eq:dominating_U}) that dominates $\U$ by at most a factor of $\beta = 2\sqrt{\numu}+1$. \end{proposition}